Browse our list of the best fantasy RPGs of all time. From old isometric titles to the latest releases, we ranked our absolute favorites.

 In Bloodlines, ‘’societal vampires’’ (meaning those who abide by the code of the Masquerade) are all subjects to the Camarilla, an organization that oversees all vampire affairs.
 However, their authority is questioned by several organizations who want to overthrow the Camarilla’s near authoritarian grasp on vampire affairs.
 Whether you decide to abide by the Camarilla’s rule or join dissenting factions is up to you, as this will shape the entire narrative for the rest of the game.

 Vampire: The Masquerade: Bloodlines is not only about sucking blood out of unwitting humans and roaming the shady streets of Los Angeles in goth streetwear.
 It’s about shaping your tale according to your beliefs and choices.
 Nearly every choice the player makes has some influence over the game world. and thanks to its detailed class system and generous skill tree, the game supports multiple playthroughs.
 Few works of media have managed to capture a vampire setting so well, and the great writing (the best the industry has ever seen, in this author’s humble opinion) makes the universe even more compelling.
-It is a flawed masterpiece in every sense of the word.
+It is a flawed masterpiece in every sense of the word, and the best fantasy RPG that has ever graced us.

 GAMING NEWS & EXCLUSIVE GIVEAWAYS